-Sending Christmas mail via the British Forces Post Office (BFPO) can sometimes be a bit of a minefield.
+Sending Christmas mail via the British Forces Post Office can sometimes be a bit of a minefield.

 Personnel entitled to use BFPO services at these locations are also eligible to send blueys back to the UK free of charge.